 One of the nice things about Portsmouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Portsmouth citizens is a little higher than the average for US cities and towns: 21.89% of adults in Portsmouth have at least a bachelor's degree.
+The population of Portsmouth overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Portsmouth, 21.89% have at least a bachelor's degree.

 The per capita income in Portsmouth in 2018 was $26,312, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $105,248 for a family of four.
 However, Portsmouth contains both very wealthy and poor people as well.